 - Garlic (finely chopped) – 1 ½ tbsp.

 - Green Chillies (light green – slit into half) – 6

 - Oil – 1 tbsp.

 - Salt – 1 tsp. or to taste

 Step 1: Heat oil in a pressure cooker, and sauté all the whole garam masala, garlic, ginger and green chillies till aromatic on medium heat.

-Step 2: Add the meat, sauté for 3 to 4 minutes.
+Step 2: Add the meat, sauté on high heat for 3 to 4 minutes.
 Then add the curds and cook uncovered on low heat for 5 to 6 minutes.

 Step 4: Strain and separate the stock and meat.
-Reserve the stock.
+Reserve the stock (You’ll need 625 ml of this stock.
+If it is less, you can add some water to make up).
 Remove the whole spices from the meat.

 Ingredients (2nd Part):

 - Refined Flour – 4 ½ tbsp.